lindsayalexandra14/ds_portfolio/1_projects/statistical_analysis/matching_propensity_scores/README.md

 **Author:** Lindsay McFarlane

 ## Purpose
-Apply propensity score matching to data from labor training randomized experiment to measure causal effect of the program on income through observational methods.
+Apply propensity score matching to data on the impact of remote work to measure causal effect of remote work on work life balance through observational methods.

 ## Contents
 - Library requirements (used)